mint-lang/mint-realworld/README.md

 # How it works

-> Todo
+This implemenation only uses the **Mint** language and it's standard library without any third party dependencies.

+To learn more about **Mint** check out the [Guide](guide.mint-lang.com)

 # Differences

 There are a few difference to other implementations:
-* since Mint has a built in way of styling HTML elements we wanted to showcase that, so the design of the application greatly differs from the original one.
+* since Mint has a built in way of styling HTML elements we wanted to showcase that, so the design of the application greatly differs from the original one
-* the end result is also a Progressive Web App which is not included in the original spec.
+* the end result is also a Progressive Web App which is not included in the original spec
+* the routes are not using hash

 # Development Server